-The purpose of the Keyboard Theory sequence is to develop or expand solo performance and/or accompanying skills through individual instruction, ensemble activities, performance opportunities, and individual practice and study.
+The Keyboard Theory sequence aims to develop or expand solo performance and accompanying skills through individual instruction, ensemble activities, performance opportunities, and individual practice and study.
 The sequence also reinforces concepts learned in written and aural theory courses.
-The four courses of the keyboard theory sequence are required for completion of the AFA in Music.
+The four keyboard theory sequence courses are required to complete the AFA in Music.

 Students with several years of private piano training may find some of the content of the first keyboard theory course in the sequence rudimentary and unnecessary for completion of their core music training at Sheridan College.
-It is with these students in mind that the following policy procedure for challenging the first course in the sequence has been implemented:
+It is with these students in mind that we implemented the following policy procedure for challenging the first course in the sequence:

 Step 1: The student should consult with the keyboard theory instructor to determine the best course of action for the student's particular situation.
-This should occur on the first day of Keyboard Theory I.
+This consultation should occur on the first day of Keyboard Theory I.

-Step 2: If it is determined that the student should challenge Keyboard Theory I, the keyboard theory instructor or other member of the piano faculty will administer the exam to the student at a mutually convenient time.
-The exam must be completed by the end of the first week of fall semester classes.
+Step 2: If the keyboard theory instructor determines that the student should challenge Keyboard Theory I, the instructor or other piano faculty member will administer the exam to the student at a mutually convenient time.
+The student must complete the exam by the end of the first week of fall semester classes.

-Step 3: If successfully challenged, the student and instructor should fill out the top portion of a Program Waiver form, available from the Records Office.
+Step 3: If successfully challenged, the student and instructor will complete a Program Waiver form in Self Service.

-Step 4: The student should take the partially completed form(s) to a music advisor, who will collect the remaining signatures.
-Once ultimately signed by the Chief Academic Officer, the requirement for the course will be waived.
-NOTE: The student may have to take an elective course in place of the waived credit in order to meet the minimum number of credits for graduation.
+Step 4: Once approved, the registrar will waive the requirement for the course.
+NOTE: The student may have to take an elective course in place of the waived credit to meet the minimum number of credits for graduation.